ophusgroup/landing/people.md

 :orcid: 0000-0001-8338-3323
  -->

-Sam is a PhD candidate in Jim Ciston's group at Berkeley Lab.
+Sam is a Physical Chemistry PhD candidate at the University of California, Berkeley.
+He is a member of the research group of Paul Alivisatos and is completing his doctoral research at the National Center For Electron Microscopy, co-supervised by Colin and Dr Jim Ciston.

 ---